Search for a recipe

 nutsdatesroll

-• Combine the nuts flour, cardamom powder and dates; mix well
+• Combine the nut flour, cardamom powder, and dates; mix well

-• Take small portions and roll them to balls
+• Take small portions and roll them into balls

 nutsdatesroll1